-Dr. Elbaum is a developmental psychologist and education researcher who seeks to understand and improve outcomes for children with disabilities and their families through empirical research and involvement in state and federal accountability efforts related to early intervention and special education services.
-She has published numerous primary studies and meta-analyses related to interventions and outcomes for children with disabilities, and has served on three grant review panels for the Institute of Education Sciences (IES) National Center for Special Education Research.
-Dr. Elbaum’s current research focuses on child and family outcomes of early intervention and preschool special education services.
+Dr. Elbaum is a developmental psychologist and education researcher who seeks to understand and improve educational outcomes for children with disabilities and their families through empirical research and involvement in federal accountability efforts related to early intervention and special education services.
+Her current research focuses on child and family outcomes of early intervention and preschool special education services.

 View Curriculum Vitae

 - Teacher and Peer Speech in Inclusion Classrooms: Malleable Factors Affecting Language Outcomes for Children with Disabilities.

 National Center for Special Education Research, Institute of Education Sciences Award # R324A180203, 7/01/2018-6/30/2022, $1,399,735.
 Co-Investigator.
 Principal Investigator: Daniel Messinger.

 The purpose of this project is to leverage innovative technologies to understand the role of teacher and peer speech in the language development and social relationships of preschool children with disabilities served in inclusive preschool classrooms.
 Malleable factors include teacher vocal turn-taking with children, and peer speech exposure during social contact.
 The project uses real-time objective measurement of language in context to investigate the impact of these factors on children’s growth in receptive and expressive language and peer interactions.
 Classrooms that include children with autism spectrum disorder will be compared to classrooms including children with other disabilities or identified language delays.

 - ESE Parent Survey Project.

 Florida Department of Education CFDA #84.027A, 874-2626B-7CD01, September 1, 2018-August 31, 2019, $422,195.
 Principal Investigator.